5 Ways to Enjoy the WSOP in 2021 Without Spending $10,000

 WSOP Daily Deepstacks

 Want to experience the Rio during the WSOP, but don’t have $1,500+ buy-ins handy?
 The Daily Deepstacks may be for you.
-The WSOP holds four Deepstack tournaments each day with buy-ins ranging from $150 (our sweet spot!) up to $365.
+The WSOP holds four Deepstack tournaments each day with buy-ins ranging from $180 (our sweet spot!) up to $400.
 The four tournaments vary in structure and format.
 You’ll want to check the schedule to decide which is right for you.
+This year, the WSOP is even offering a Seniors (50+) and a PLO Daily Deepstack once per week.
 The Deepstacks allow you to take in all of the World Series madness without parting with too much cash.
 And who knows, you may find Phil Hellmuth killing time in the seat next to you!

 WSOP Single Table Satellites

-Itching to play the $1,000 Ladies event or $1,500 Razz tournament but the buy-in is too steep?
-Single table satellites, a Sit-n-Go series that runs throughout the WSOP, are an option.
-Buy-ins start at $125, and winners are rewarded in lammers.
+Itching to play the $1,000 Ladies event or $1,500 Dealer’s Choice tournament but the buy-in is too steep?
+Try your hand at the single table satellites, a Sit-n-Go series that runs throughout the WSOP.
+Buy-ins start at $75 and winners are rewarded in lammers.
 Lammers can be exchanged for tournament buy-ins for any WSOP event.
 They also can be sold for a slight discount if you decide not to play the larger event.
 Starting stacks are short and blinds increase rapidly in satellites, so play is pretty wild.
 These events are not for the nit or the faint of heart.
 Satellites run continuously through the day.
 Just go to the Rio STS cage, buy in, and as soon as a table fills, your event will begin.
 If you want to enter a bracelet event on the cheap, the satellites are definitely an option.

 There are certainly many ways to enjoy Vegas during the WSOP.
-If you’re looking to play poker at a reasonable cost, you will find these five options a good bet.
+If you’re looking to play poker at a reasonable cost, you will find these five options a good bet.5 Ways to Enjoy the 2021 WSOP Without Spending $10,000Click To Tweet

 Following the WSOP From Afar

 If you can’t make it to Vegas this summer, but want to check out the WSOP action, you can watch much of it on PokerGO.
 PokerGO offers an extensive live streaming menu of WSOP final tables, from $25k PLO to the $50 Poker Players Championship.
-They will be broadcasting daily action from the Main Event and the, million dollar buy-in, Big One for One Drop.
+They will be broadcasting daily action from the Main Event at times when CBS is not.
 PokerGO also has some great original shows.
 You can read reviews of a number of them over at CardPlayer Lifestyle.
 Use our link to sign up, and you can get $10 off a year’s subscription to PokerGO.

 Like this post?
 Want to learn more about our plans for our poker pilgrimage?
 Head on over to the sidebar and subscribe.
 We’ll let you know whenever a new Poker Pilgrims blog post goes live!